lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

     AND (mpc.q > 1.666)
     AND sso.numObs > 100

-Step 1.3.
-Plot the distribution of semi-major axes ``a`` of orbits of the objects in your query.
+**Step 1.3.** Plot the distribution of semi-major axes ``a`` of orbits of the objects in your query.
 The execution of the query will result in a blank panel for the plot, with a comment "Cannot display the requested data."
-To plot the distribution of ``a`` you need to click on the "Chart options and tools" icon (two gears), click on "add a new chart", select "Histogram" for "Plot Type", enter "q / (1-e)" as the "column or expression" and "100" for number of bins as on the screenshot below.
+To plot the distribution of ``a`` you need to click on the "Chart options and tools" icon (two gears), click on "Add New Chart", select "Histogram" for "Plot Type", enter "q / (1-e)" as the "Column or expression" and "100" for number of bins as on the screenshot below.

 .. figure:: /_static/portal_tut04_step01a.png
     :width: 400
     :name: portal_tut04_step01a
     :alt: A screenshot illustrating the selection of plot parameters to plot the histogram of semi-major axes of MBAs.

-Clicking "Ok" will result in the following table + plot below.
+    **Figure 1:** The "Plot Parameters" pop-up window to set parameters for making a histogram of semi-major axes for MBAs.

-Close the chart stating "cannot display requested data" by clicking the blue "X" mark in its upper right hand corner.
+**Step 1.4.** Click "Ok" and close the chart stating "cannot display requested data" by clicking the blue "X" mark in its upper right hand corner.
+It will result in the following plot and table below.
 Note that the distribution of asteroids as a function of semi-major axis is not uniform, but it reveals a number of peaks and gaps where there are very few (or no) objects.
 These are known as Kirkwood gaps, which arise due to resonances between the asteroid's and Jupiter's orbital periods.

 .. figure:: /_static/portal_tut04_step01b.png
     :width: 600
     :name: portal_tut04_step01b
-    :alt: A screenshot illustrating the the distribution of semi-major axes of MBAs.
+    :alt: A screenshot illustrating the distribution of semi-major axes of MBAs.

+    **Figure 2:** The distribution of semi-major axes for MBAs.
+The prominent Kirkwood gaps in this plot are located at 2.065 au (4:1 resonance), 2.502 au (3:1 resonance), 2.825 au (5:2 resonance), and 2.958 au (7:3 resonance).

 .. _DP0-3-Portal-4-Step-2:

 Step 2.
 Select a well-observed MBA, and plot its phase curve
 ============================================================

-Step 2.1.
-Unique solar system objects in the ``SSObject`` and ``MPCORB`` tables will be observed many times over the full LSST survey.
+**Step 2.1.** Unique solar system objects in the ``SSObject`` and ``MPCORB`` tables will be observed many times over the full LSST survey.
 Individual observations of each unique object in each filter are recorded in the ``SSSource`` and ``diaSource`` tables.
 Below, we query these tables to obtain all of the individual observed time series data (we call indivObs) for an MBA that has more than 2000 observations.

-First, select MBAs with 2000 or more observations by entering ">2000" in the box underneath the table heading ``numObs`` and hitting "enter" as shown as below.
-This will leave only a small fraction of queried 100,000 MBAs above, 25 MBAs in this tutorial.
+First, select MBAs with 2000 or more observations by entering ">2000" in the box underneath the table heading
+``numObs`` and hitting "enter" as shown as below.
+This will leave only a small fraction of queried 100,000 MBAs above, 23 MBAs in this tutorial.
-To go back to the originally retreived table by removing the applied filter, click the remove filter icon on the top right of the table.
+To go back to the originally retreived table by removing the applied filter, click the remove filter icon, which is the first icon on the top right of the table.

 .. figure:: /_static/portal_tut04_step02a.png
     :width: 600
     :name: portal_tut04_step02a
     :alt: A screenshot selecting MBAs that have more than 2000 observations.

+    **Figure 3:** The resulting table of 23 MBAs with 2000 or more observations out of the retrieved 100,000 MBAs in Step 1.2.

-Pick and copy one ``ssObjectId``.
+**Step 2.2.** Pick and copy one ``ssObjectId``.
 Hovering over a table cell shows you a triple-dot box.
 Right-click on that box, two options will pop up: "Copy to clipboard" and "View as plain text".
-Here, copy ``ssObjectId`` = ``7470575696289418102`` to clipboard and click
-"RSP TAP Search" button on the top left to go back to the ADQL Query page.
+Here, copy ``ssObjectId`` = ``7470575696289418102`` to clipboard and click "RSP TAP Search" button on the top left to go back to the ADQL Query page.

 .. figure:: /_static/portal_tut04_step02b.png
     :width: 300
     :name: portal_tut04_step02b
-    :alt: A screenshot copying ssObjectId for a well-observed MBA.
+    :alt: A screenshot copying ssObjectId to clipboard for a well-observed MBA.

+    **Figure 4:** How to copy a selected ``ssObjectId`` to clipboard.

-Execute the following ADQL query to retrieve the apparent magnitudes, magnitude errors, filters, phase angles, topocentric and heliocentric distances of the individual observations for a well-observed MBA.
+**Step 2.3** Execute the following ADQL query to retrieve the apparent magnitudes, magnitude errors, filters, phase angles, topocentric and heliocentric distances of the individual observations for a well-observed MBA.

 .. code-block:: SQL